proxmox/proxmox-backup/docs/installation.rst

 * Complete operating system (Debian Linux, 64-bit)

-* Our Linux kernel with ZFS support
+* Proxmox Linux kernel with ZFS support

 * Complete tool-set to administer backups and all necessary resources

-* Web based GUI management interface
+* Web based management interface

 .. note:: During the installation process, the complete server is used by default and all existing data is removed.